Skaant/imrok-next/README.md

 #### [Pages](#pages)

-Pages are made of a set of row.
+Pages are made of a set of rows.

 #### [Rows](#rows)